kgriffs/git-pull-request/README.md

         Display this message and exit

     -r <repo>, --repo <repo>
-        Use this github repo instead of the 'remote origin' or 'github.repo' git config settings.
+        Use this github repo instead of the 'remote upstream' or 'github.repo' git config settings.
 Needs to be in "user/repository" form

 License